About

 Over the last decade she has worked as an animator, performer and director on digital installations and interactive performances for arts festivals in the UK and Italy.
 On moving to Brighton she joined digital production company Plug-in Media and was one of the team to receive a BAFTA in 2009 for Big and Small Online and a BAFTA in 2010 for Zingzillas Interactive.

 To produce her projects, Kate has undertaken research across a variety of fields: moving image, digital media, performance, the brain sciences, technology and theory of mind.
-During her Creative Media Practice MA at Sussex University she specialised in Visual Culture, with a particular focus on immersive visual technologies: the subject of her current research.
-She has also researched pre-filmic optical devices for the 2010 Brighton Festival project Off the Path.
+She won Sussex University Media School’s best creative practice project award for her Creative Media Practice MA dissertation that specialised in Visual Culture with a particular focus on immersive visual technologies: the subject of her current research.
+She is researching pre-filmic optical devices for Rachel Henson’s 2010 Brighton Festival project Off the Path.

-Kate has curated animation and performance events, as well as screening programmes, for the BANG network.
-Kate gets excited about collaborative production and the narrative possibilities that emerging technologies promise and she conceived and co-directed BANG’s collaborative urban projection projects, including the trans-media event Dream Machine in 2010.
+Kate has curated animation and collaborative performance events, as well as screening programmes, for the BANG network with members of the network.
+Always excited about collective creativity taking back city spaces and the narrative possibilities that emerging technologies promise, she conceived and co-directed BANG’s collaborative urban projection projects, including the trans-media event Dream Machine in 2010.